-It should be noted there are ingredients that are not permitted in supplemented foods.
+It should be noted some ingredients are not permitted in supplemented foods.
 There are also specific ingredient limits set out for these types of products.
-Health Canada has posted several guidance documents that refer to specific types of supplemented foods (such as: caffeinated energy drinks).
+Health Canada has posted several guidance documents that refer to specific types of supplemented foods (such as caffeinated energy drinks).

-Risk statements, directions of use and other labelling items are often required on the label for supplemented foods, depending on the amount of ingredients within the formula.
-This is explained in the applicable guidance document to which your product best fits or can be assigned by Health Canada during their review of the application.
-Similarly, both products will require a Nutrition Facts Panel and will follow general food labelling regulations.
+Risk statements, directions of use, and other labeling items are often required on the label for supplemented foods, depending on the number of ingredients within the formula.
+This is explained in the application guidance document to which your product best fits or can be assigned by Health Canada during their review of the application.
+Similarly, both products will require a Nutrition Facts Panel and will follow general food labeling regulations.